Google Ads

 Average CPA = Ad spend / number of conversions

-When you set your target CPA, Google will then automatically determine the cost per click for each keyword or product.
+When you set your target CPA, Google will automatically determine the cost per click for each keyword or product.

 While CPA stands for cost per action, we’ll use it interchangeably with cost per sale or cost per conversion in this article.